djsmithbham/nearestStokesletsSwimmers/README.md

 # nearestStokesletsSwimmers

-Matlab code supporting the report 'Meshfree and efficient modelling of swimming cells' by M.T.
-Gallagher and D.J.
-Smith
+Matlab code supporting the paper:
+Meshfree and efficient modelling of swimming cells Meurig T. Gallagher and David J. Smith
+Phys.
+Rev. Fluids 3, 053101
+2018

 The two main script files to produce the results in the report are: